Michigan Personal Injury Settlement Amounts

-Jury Verdict Research recently released a new study looking at the average personal injury awards in Michigan: $1,089,638.
-As always, personal injury verdicts conflate the average; the median personal injury compensation award in Michigan is $99,506.
+Jury Verdict Research recently released a new study of Michigan’s average personal injury awards: $1,089,638.
+Personal injury verdicts always conflate the average; Michigan’s median personal injury compensation award is $99,506.

 Michigan Personal Injury Verdicts and Settlements